threlte/threlte/apps/docs/src/routes/core-transition/index.md

 <small>November 2022, by Grischa Erbe</small>

 Hi.
-If you're reading this, you are probably looking for answers to why a component, hook or module from `@threlte/core` is on deprecation notice.
-The simple answer is that threlte as a wrapper component library for [three.js](https://threejs.org/) can't keep up with three.js's development speed and as such will always be one step behind.

-That is why `@threlte/core` is transitioning towards acting more like a renderer which is able to work with everything that you throw at it.
+If you're reading this, you are probably looking for answers to why a component or hook from `@threlte/core` is on deprecation notice.
+The simple answer is that `@threlte/core` is evolving towards acting more like a renderer for a simpler, faster, and more flexible developer experience that works with everything you throw at it.

+Why?
+Up until this transition, threlte has been a wrapper component library for three.js, and as such it wouldn't be able to keep up with three.js's development speed.
+The wrapper approach would always keep threlte one step behind.

 But let's dive a bit deeper.

 ## The history of `@threlte/core`